Night Riders, Tobacco Wars, & The Equity

 In response to the Duke Trust, the Black Patch farmers formed their own association – The Dark Tobacco Planters Protective Association – and agreed to simply not raise tobacco, or to raise it and not sell it.
 Neighbors were encouraged to boycott the trust.
 Strongly encouraged.
 Social pressures to join were enormous, and vandalism, arson, murder, and other violence was not unheard of.
 The scraping or salting of the tobacco beds of the uncooperative was common.
 There were many instances of graves dug and left open.
 What few arrests were made were rarely brought to trial, and even more rarely resulted in convictions, although subsequent civil trials were sometimes successful.

 Night Rider attacks in both Hopkinsville, Ky., and Princeton, Ky. were remarkably well-organized onslaughts of military-like precision as hundreds of Night Riders moved in to town to guard police stations, barricade fire departments, and destroy switchboards before burning down Duke's full warehouses.
 They were reported to have been led by Dr. David Amos, who was one of the early organizers of the movement.

 You can read that the Night Riders were simply an outgrowth of the Ku Klux Klan.
 That's wrong.
 It is true that they adopted many Klan-like tendencies.
 They sometimes wore sheets, burned crosses, and terrorized at night.
 But their target was tobacco prices, not racial retribution.
-Certainly, there were elements of the Night Riders for whom that was not true.
-But as a character in Robert Penn Warren's first novel, Night Riders, noted, “the good Lord never got any thousand or so men together for any purpose without a liberal assortment of sons of bitches thrown in.”
+Certainly, there were elements of the Night Riders for whom that was not true, but as a character in Robert Penn Warren's first novel, Night Riders, noted, “the good Lord never got any thousand or so men together for any purpose without a liberal assortment of sons of bitches thrown in.”

-It's a fascinating saga and there are several books on the subject.
+We find it a fascinating saga and there are several books on the subject.
 An excellent book on the subject is Bill Cunningham's On Bended Knees.
 We recommend you NOT read Suzanne Marshall's Violence in the Black Patch of Kentucky and Tennessee.
 Ms. Marshall's book roams far and wide, and seldom comes to terms the Princeton and Hopkinsville Raids, or even James B. Duke.
 Mr. Cunningham has done thorough research and is very readable.
 The ending will knock you out.
 The classic work on the subject is James O. Nall's The Tobacco Night Riders of Kentucky and Tennessee, but it's from 1939, and, while the definitive work, can be hard to find, expensive, or both.
 Links to Amazon for each are below.

 James B. Duke, the monopolist, left a huge part of his fortune to Trinity College, which, out of gratitude, changed its name to Duke University.
 So the next time you watch a Kentucky-Duke game remember this: it's just a game.
 But if you had an ancestor raising tobacco in Kentucky between 1905 and 1911, Kentucky vs. Duke could be – literally - life and death.
 And Duke was the bad guy.
 Go Cats.